Written by Xbox Gamer Dad

 * This review was written by Xbox Gamer Dad, a friend and associate of Games of DAYNE.
 While Xbox Gamer Dad puts the finishing touches on a brand new website, we’ve released this review here so that you don’t have to wait! *

-* A digital code for Dead Island 2 was kindly provided to Xbox Gamer Dad for the purpose of this review *
+* A digital code for Minecraft Legends was kindly provided to Xbox Gamer Dad for the purpose of this review.
+Minecraft Legends launches April 18 and is included with Xbox Game Pass *

 You can find Xbox Gamer Dad on the following platforms at the links, be sure to Like, Follow and Subscribe to stay up to date with the latest news and reviews!